-This information is for Learning Support Fund (LSF) students.
+This information is for NHS Learning Support Fund (NHSLSF) students.
 It sets out measures put in place due to coronavirus (COVID-19).

 Payments during school closures

-DHSC has confirmed that during the period of school and university closures all LSF payments will continue to be paid as normal and eligible students should continue to apply for payments.
+DHSC has confirmed that during the period of school and university closures all NHSLSF payments will continue to be paid as normal and eligible students should continue to apply for payments.

 Identifying as a key worker